gtk-rs/gtk4-rs/book/src/gobject_values.md

 # Generic Values

 Some GObject-related functions rely on generic values for their arguments or return parameters.
-Enums in C are not as powerful as the one in Rust, which is why [`glib::Value`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/value/struct.Value.html) is used for this.
+Since GObject introspection works through a C interface these functions can neither rely are cannot rely on any powerful Rust concepts.
+In these cases [`glib::Value`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/value/struct.Value.html) or [`glib::Variant`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/variant/struct.Variant.html) are used.

+## Value

+Let us start with `Value`.
-Conceptually though, there are similar to a Rust enum defined like this:
+Conceptually, a `Value` is similar to a Rust enum defined like this:

 ```rust, no_run,noplayground
 enum Value <T> {